Lucas04-nhr/HUST-China_2024/wiki/human-practices.md

 Throughout the project development process, Guangzhou Jinfa Technology Co., Ltd. expressed great curiosity about our ideas and followed our project progress.
 After completion, we reached out to them again to share our final hardware design.
 They emphasized the importance of achieving high PET concentration and low costs in future developments.
 They expressed strong confidence in our project and eagerly anticipated its performance in potential industrial applications.

 {% include figure.html image="https://static.igem.wiki/teams/5175/resources/hp/hp-15.webp" caption="Fig 16.
-HUST-China members receiving feedback from Guangzhou Jinfa Technology Co., Ltd." %}
+HUST-China Members receiving feedback from Guangzhou Jinfa Technology Co., Ltd." %}

 ## Integrating Human Practice with Synthetic Biology Education and Communication